hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/12_automating_workflow.md

 Do you want to create a scratch3 directory under /n/scratch3/users? [y/N]
 ```

 Please say `y`.
-Next it will display the guidelines for this folder and ask you to verify that you have read them:
+Next, it will display the guidelines for this folder and ask you to verify that you have read them:

 ```
 Do you want to create a scratch3 directory under /n/scratch3/users? [y/N]> y